 Cashless Tolling on the Thruway System

 On April 24, 2016, the Thruway Authority implemented cashless tolling on the former Tappan Zee Bridge, now known as the Governor Mario M. Cuomo Bridge.
 A second and third location followed on March 29, 2018 with the addition of cashless tolling at the Grand Island Bridges, and the Harriman Toll Barrier converted to cashless tolling on September 28, 2018, which complements the $150 million reconstruction of the Woodbury Transit and Economic Hub.
+On November 20, 2018, the Yonkers Toll Barrier also converted to cashless tolling.

 The Thruway Authority will transition to cashless tolling system-wide in 2020.
 Cashless tolling reduces congestion, improves traffic flow, is better for the environment, and allows for non-stop travel on New York’s toll roads, bridges and tunnels.